georgiee/coding-for-kids/slides.md

 # [fit] Fun

 ---
-^ The unicorn super horse
+^ For example the unicorn super horse

+^ A stop-motion movie created in the Digitalwerkstatt

 ![fill](images/04-where/unicorn.gif)